Location: Cholamadevi, near Trichy, Tamil Nadu state, India

 The main deity (Shiva) is called as Kailayamudaiyar.
 The Goddess is named as Karpagambal.
 The temple is in dilapidated state today.
-As the shrine of Goddess is not in good condition, the idol of Goddess is also placed near the main deity.
-The main shrine has the big relief images of dwarapalaks.
+As the shrine of Goddess is not in good condition, the idol of Goddess is also placed near Shiv Linga.
+The main shrine has the big relief images of dwarapalas.
 They look somewhat similar to the images of Tanjore Big Temple.

 The small bali peeth and Nandi idol are found facing the temple under the open space.